huggingface/blog/os-llms.md

 ### Models created with love by Hugging Face with BigScience and BigCode

-Hugging Face has two main large language models, [BLOOM](https://huggingface.co/bigscience/bloom) 🌸 and [StarCoder](https://huggingface.co/bigcode/starcoder) 🌟.
+Hugging Face has lead two science initiatives, BigScience and BigCode.
+As a result of them, two large models were created, [BLOOM](https://huggingface.co/bigscience/bloom) 🌸 and [StarCoder](https://huggingface.co/bigcode/starcoder) 🌟.
 StarCoder is a causal language model trained on code from GitHub (with 80+ programming languages 🤯), it’s not fine-tuned on instructions and thus, it serves more as a coding assistant to complete a given code, e.g., translate Python to C++, explain concepts (what’s recursion) or act as a terminal.
 You can try all of the StarCoder checkpoints [in this application](https://huggingface.co/spaces/bigcode/bigcode-playground).
 It also comes with a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode).

 BLOOM is a causal language model trained on 46 languages and 13 programming languages.
 It is the first open-source model to have more parameters than GPT-3.
 You can find available checkpoints in [BLOOM documentation](https://huggingface.co/docs/transformers/model_doc/bloom).

 ### Parameter Efficient Fine Tuning (PEFT)

 If you’d like to fine-tune one of the existing large models on your own instruction dataset, it is nearly impossible to do so on consumer hardware and later deploy them (since the instruction models are same size as original checkpoints that are used for fine-tuning).
-[PEFT](https://github.com/huggingface/peft) is a library that allows you to fine-tune smaller part of the parameters for more efficiency.
+[PEFT](https://huggingface.co/docs/peft/index) is a library that allows you to fine-tune smaller part of the parameters for more efficiency.
 With PEFT, you can do low rank adaptation (LoRA), prefix tuning, prompt tuning and p-tuning.

 You can check out further resources for more information on text generation.